Personal Loan rates from 3.65%

 Making extra repayments can help you get ahead on your personal loan, but may leave you short on savings in your bank account.
 If your money is tied up in a personal loan, you may struggle to afford car repairs, surprise medical bills, or urgent travel expenses.

-With a personal loan redraw facility, you can withdraw your extra repayments, subject to terms and conditions.
+With a personal loan redraw facility, you can withdraw your extra repayments (like a home loan redraw), subject to terms and conditions.
 This can be handy if you want to pay less interest on your personal loan, but still want access to your money.

-Keep in mind that not all personal loans come with redraw facilities, and those that do may charge extra fees.
+Keep in mind that not all personal loans come with redraw facilities, and those that do may charge redraw fees.

 Can I refinance a personal loan?